Rules

-Ultracite provides seamless integration with modern AI-powered code editors by automatically generating editor-specific rule files.
-These rules help guide AI assistants to write better, more consistent code that follows best practices.
+Ultracite provides seamless integration with AI coding assistants by automatically generating editor-specific rule files.
+These rules help guide AI coding assistants to write better, more consistent code that follows best practices.

-This dual approach ensures both automated code quality (through Biome) and intelligent code generation (through editor rules).
+This dual approach ensures both automated code quality (through Biome) and intelligent code generation (through AI coding rules).

 Setup